Revised and effective as of April 19, 2023

 Information We Collect

-Our Website and our Account Executives collect information that identifies, relates to, describes, references, is capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular consumer or device (“PI”).
-In particular, our website has collected the following categories of PI from its consumers within the last twelve (12) months), the following categories of PI:
+We collect information that identifies, relates to, describes, references, is capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular consumer or device (“PI”).
+In particular, we collect (and have collected within the last twelve (12) months), the following categories of PI:

 - Examples: A real name, Internet Protocol address, email address, or other similar identifiers.